-When attempting recovery of balance after vestibular system damage or failure, avoid painkillers in the opioid family.
-Codeine, Percocet, and Tylenol #3 include side effects of lightheaded and dizzy.
+When attempting recovery of balance after vestibular system damage or failure, avoid or discontinue taking prescription strength pain killers as soon as possible.
+Tylenol #3, Percocet, and Codeine include side effects of lightheaded and dizzy; which makes it difficult to recover from vestibular nerve damage.

-Since the use of vision for visual cues, is necessary for walking stability following Vestibular Nerve damage, it is common to have problems walking at night or in other low or no light situations.
+Vision for visual cues are necessary for walking stability following vestibular nerve damage.
+Since vision is needed for stability, it is common to have problems walking at night or in other low or no light situations.

-Medication, visual cues, and muscle strength will help in walking on flat, and even surfaces, but the practice of walking backward or on uneven terrain (like grass) can help with fall prevention.
+Medication, visual cues and muscle strength will help when walking on flat and even surfaces, but the practice of walking backward or on uneven terrain (like grass) can help with fall prevention. - Methods to build balance should not be done while alone.

-Remember to stand with back straight, chest out, head up looking forward as far as possible.
-Automatic response to vestibular system issues is slouched shoulders, hands ahead to grasp something; done long-term this results in upper spinal cord issues.
+Remember to stand with your back straight, chest out, and head up looking forward as far as possible.
+Vestibular system issues cause an automatic response that include slouched shoulders and hands held forward to grasp something for stability: if continued, these balance compensation attempts will cause spine issues.

 Balance and muscle weakness are serious issues for people with the condition Neurofibromatosis Type 2 (NF2).